 Gill is happy to be in the Smyrna location.
 The pop-up location in Middletown was initially Gill's first choice, but the location didn't work out for her.
 When things didn't work out with the Middletown location, Gill visited the Smyrna location for a second time and realized it was where she should open her shop.

-Page 2 of 2 - "This just felt right.
+"This just felt right.
 I knew it was the perfect location," Gill said.

 And the community has certainly welcomed Gill even though she hasn't even opened up yet; she'll open Tuesday, Oct.
 1.